poviolabs/PovioKitAuth/Resources/Apple/README.md

 // get authentication status
 let status = authenticator.isAuthenticated

-// check authentication status
-// we should check this when we need to explicitly query authenticator to check if authenticated let isAuthenticated = try await authenticator .checkAuthentication()

 // signOut user
 authenticator.signOut() // all provider data regarding the use auth is cleared at this point
 ```